Daniel Cameron (American politician): Breonna Taylor killing

-Due to the unresolved questions that had arisen and focused national attention on the case, in August 2022 the United States Department of Justice intervened after two years and filed charges against four of the officers involved in the killing of Taylor.
+In August 2022, after two years of unresolved questions that focused national attention on the case, the United States Department of Justice intervened and filed charges against four of the officers involved in the killing of Taylor.
 They were ex-Detectives Hankison and Joshua Jaynes, plus Detective Kelly Goodlett and Sergeant Kyle Meany.
 The US Department of Justice contended that officers conspired to file untrue statements, had made false statements to obtain a search warrant to search the victim's home, and engaged in a cover-up after her death.

 The president and CEO of the Louisville Urban League said: "How can it be that the federal government and state government are so far apart on this case?"
-She demanded an investigation into Cameron’s prosecution of the case — which she said was either “incompetent” or “in collusion” with the police.
+She demanded an investigation into Cameron's prosecution of the case — which she said was either "incompetent" or "in collusion" with the police.

 In September 2022, the Louisville branch of the NAACP asked Cameron to resign, saying he failed to conduct a fair investigation into Breonna Taylor's shooting death, and was unfit to remain in office.
 The NAACP also asked the Kentucky General Assembly to remove him if he did not agree to step down on his own.
-The NAACP added: "The recent federal indictments of four Louisville Metro Police officers involved in the Breonna Taylor killing has highlighted, demonstrated, and proven the insufficiency of the state investigation led by the Attorney General of the Commonwealth and an absence of an understanding of the Commonwealth’s criminal laws."
+The NAACP added: "The recent federal indictments of four Louisville Metro Police officers involved in the Breonna Taylor killing has highlighted, demonstrated, and proven the insufficiency of the state investigation led by the Attorney General of the Commonwealth and an absence of an understanding of the Commonwealth's criminal laws."